About the Society

 The society runs four flowers shows every year; a Summer Show, an Autumn Show, an Early-Spring Show and a Late-Spring Show, as well as other events held during the year, including guest speakers joining us at our monthly member’s meetings, held on the third Wednesday of each month at Windmill Hill Hall (High Street, East Launceston).

-Membership starts at $15 for individuals and $25 for families which includes four editions of “The Launceston Landscape” publication and free entry to the four Flower Shows held each year at St. Ailbe’s Hall in Launceston.
+Membership starts at $15 for individuals and $25 for families which includes four editions of “The Launceston Landscape” publication and free entry to the four Flower Shows held at Evandale Memorial Hall.